liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/02-applying-lexicon-patterns-to-your-forms-navigation-and-search.markdown

 Follow these steps to apply Lexicon to your forms:

-1. Encapsulate your fieldsets with the following taglib:
+1. Encapsulate your `fieldset`s with the following taglib:

         <aui:fieldset-group markupView="lexicon">

         </aui:fieldset-group>

-2. The fieldset inside `fieldset-group` should be collapsible, so you can hide it when it's not being used.
+2. The `fieldset` inside `fieldset-group` should be collapsible, so you can hide it when it's not being used.
 Add the `collapsed` and `collapsible` attributes to your `aui:fieldset` taglib: